 - Obsessive compulsive disorder

-Also protected under the Act are people with past, recurring or progressive disorders, severe disfigurements and controlled/corrected impairments.
-Protection is also extended to (from the moment they are diagnosed) people who have HIV, cancer and multiple sclerosis.
+Also protected under the Act are people with past, recurring, or progressive disorders, severe disfigurements, and controlled/corrected impairments.
+Protection is also extended to people who have HIV, cancer, and multiple sclerosis (from the moment they are diagnosed).

 Any treatment or correction, including medication, should not be taken into account in assessing disability.
-For example, a person with a hearing impairment is still said to be a disabled person even if they have the use of a hearing aid which enables them to hear adequately.
+For example, a person with a hearing impairment is still said to be a person with a disability even if they have the use of a hearing aid which enables them to hear adequately.
 The only exceptions to this rule are glasses and contact lenses.
-A short-sighted or long-sighted person is not deemed to be disabled even if they need corrective lenses in order to see adequately.
+A short-sighted or long-sighted person is not deemed to have a disability even if they need corrective lenses in order to see adequately.

-The Equality Act 2010 extends all previous legislation by adding that a disabled individual no longer has to demonstrate that their impairment influences a particular ‘capacity’, such as hearing, eyesight, speech or their mobility to qualify for protection against discrimination.
+The Equality Act 2010 extends all previous legislation by adding that an individual with a disability no longer has to demonstrate that their impairment influences a particular ‘capacity’, such as hearing, eyesight, speech, or their mobility to qualify for protection against discrimination. .

 How the Act works in practice

-The Act makes it unlawful for an employer to discriminate against a disabled person when recruiting or employing staff; the best applicant can and should be appointed to a job irrespective of whether or not they are disabled.
-This means that employers should take steps to ensure that they treat disabled people fairly.
-In order to understand how this works, it is important that the employer understands the concepts of reasonable adjustment, justification, and employer knowledge.
+The Act makes it unlawful for an employer to discriminate against a person with a disability when recruiting or employing staff.
+The best applicant can and should be appointed to a job irrespective of whether or not they have a disability.
+This means that employers should take steps to ensure that they do treat people fairly.
+To understand how this works, it is important that the employer understands the concepts of reasonable adjustment, justification, and employer knowledge.

-The Act requires employers to make reasonable adjustments to accommodate any particular needs a disabled person might have.
-This means that employers should take steps to ensure that disabled people are not put at a disadvantage because of their disability, and employers should avoid situations where a provision, criterion or practice applied by or on behalf of the employer, or any physical features of an employer’s premises, substantially disadvantage a disabled person.
+The Act requires employers to make reasonable adjustments to accommodate any particular needs a person with a disability might have.
+This means that employers should take steps to ensure that people are not put at a disadvantage because of their disability, and employers should avoid situations where a provision, criterion, or practice applied by or on behalf of the employer, or any physical features of an employer’s premises, substantially disadvantage a person with a disability.
 An employer should conduct an assessment to determine what steps would be reasonable.

-- Providing large print versions for people with visual impairments, or facilitating the use of their own magnifying equipment.
+- Providing large print or (if appropriate) audio versions for people with visual impairments, or facilitating the use of their own magnifying equipment.

 - Allowing the use of spell-checkers where this is not central to the skill to be tested.

-More details on possible adjustments to tests and the testing situation will be given later in these guidelines.
+More details on possible adjustments to assessments and the assessment environment will be given later in these guidelines.